-If you’re interested in learning how to weave tapestry then you can check out my classes page for my current online tapestry classes that you can take from ANYWHERE!
-You will learn how to weave many different techniques including building shapes, color blending, eccentric weft, creating imagery, textures, and more!
+If you are interested in learning how to weave tapestry then you can check out my classes page for my current online tapestry classes that you can take from ANYWHERE!
+You will learn how to weave many different techniques including building shapes, color blending, eccentric weft, creating imagery, textures, plus finishing, storage, and more!

 Women’s Work: The First 20,000 Years by Elizabeth Wayland Parker